supremainc/BioStar2_device_SDK/ReadMe.md

 **Note**: Feature enhancements, updates, and resolved issues from previous releases are available to view in [Release Notes](http://kb.supremainc.com/bs2sdk./doku.php?id=en:release_note).

+### V2.7.2.4 released 11/11/2020:

+**New Features**

+**1.** You can select either Card ID or User ID for Wiegand output setting.
+* Refer to structure BS2WiegandConfig
+* Refer to API BS2_GetWiegandConfig
+* Refer to API BS2_SetWiegandConfig

+**Modified Features**

+**1.** File log output structure of internal SDK has been changed.
+Before, it used to write a file from each event processing thread, but now there's a separate file writing thread.
+It leads to improve the speed of event processing.
+* Refer to API BS2_SetDebugFileLog

+**2.** When enrolling multiple face users to FaceStation F2, Fixed an issue that could cause the BS_SDK_ERROR_NO_FACE_CREDENTIAL(-759) error.
+* Refer to API BS2_EnrollUserFaceEx

+**3.** Fixed an issue where the callback may not work intermittenly when the device is disconnected.
+* Refer to API BS2_SetDeviceEventListener

+**4.** There were fixes for stabilizing the code inside the SDK.

 ### V2.7.1.1 released 09/22/2020:

 **New Features**